erikdkosberg/nextjs-dashboard-repo/README.md

 ## hello and welcome

-this app is browsable vie this url (url)
+this app is browsable via this url (url)

 uses vercel for deployment

-a next.js example of a incoice dashboard
+a next.js example of a invoice dashboard

 can log in with user "user@nextnail.com"